jonrutter/shortly-demo/README.md

 ## Description

+The site is a demo landing page for Shortly, a fictitious web analytics company.
 I built this project as part of FrontEnd Mentor's front-end challenges.
-The site is a demo landing page for a fictitious web analytics company, Shortly.

 ![Preview of the Shortly Landing Page project](./github/preview-main.png)